 Speaker’s Bureau Topics:

 Natalie Mueller has been with Palladian Management; formerly King Management; since 2001.
 She is currently working as Accounts Receivable Manager overseeing Medicare and Insurance.
-Palladian management currently handles all accounts receivable for nineteen nursing homes and two assisted living homes.
+Palladian Management currently handles all accounts receivable for twenty-one nursing homes and two assisted living homes.
 She started her LTC career in 2001 at the Aviston Countryside Manor location.
-She was the housekeeping supervisor then the office manager at Aviston Countryside Manor.
+She has had many roles in the LTC community from housekeeping supervisor, facility BOM, corporate medical biller and her current position of AR Manager for Medicare and Insurance.
 Natalie has a true commitment and passion for culture change and person-centered care.
 She has participated in Aviston’s “Through the Looking Glass” experience, which is a challenge to move into a nursing facility and live as a resident.
 This experience opened her eyes and her heart, to some of the challenges residents in long-term care experience every day.
 After this experience she committed to helping as many elders as possible to have a better today and tomorrow.
 Culture change is now her passion, and she is an advocate for person-centered care.
 She has been involved with the Illinois Pioneer Coalition Summit planning committee since 2009 and Board Member since 2017.

 Steber Training, LLC